rhrhunter/workflows/mtlasm/upgrading-firmware.md

 $ dfu-util -v -l
 ```

-Downloading existing firmware (for backing up purposes) for device in slot 0
+Downloading existing firmware (for backing up purposes) from the device in slot 0

 ```bash
 $  dfu-util -a 0 -D currently-installed-firmware.dfu
 ```

-Uploading a new firmware file (e.g. new-firmware.dfu) for device found at slot 0.
+Uploading a new firmware file (e.g. new-firmware.dfu) to the device found at slot 0.

 ```bash
 $ dfu-util -a 0 -U new-firmware.dfu